samgoree/data-science-notes/_posts/2024-3-14-python_basics.md

 ## Functions

 Many of the things we want Python to do are not simple arithmetic.
 For example, we may want to read files on our computer or convert integers into strings.
 Many of these operations can be accomplished by using Python *function*s.
+Functions are like little factories that turn one or more inputs into an output.
+For example, a coat factory might turn linen, thread and buttons into coats.

 We call functions using parentheses like this:

  `function_name(argument1, argument2, ..., keyword_argument1=keyword_argument1_value, ...)`

-We say that functions are *called* on their *arguments* which are values in between the parentheses.
+We say that functions are *called* on their *arguments* which are values in between the parentheses, and *return* a value when they are evaluated.
 If you're familiar with writing
 $$
 y = f(x)
 $$
-in math class, f is the function name and x is the argument.
+in math class, f is the function name, x is the argument and y is the return value.
 In programming, we can sometimes pass multiple arguments into functions separated by commas.

 ### The `len` Function

 Our first example of a function for data science is `len(sequence)`.
-This function takes a sequence (like a string) as an argument and *returns* the length of that string.
+This function takes a sequence (like a string) as an argument and returns the length of that string.
 For example:

 ```
 len("hello")